 wevtutil sl ForwardedEvents /ms:8589934592 # 8 GB

-Step 2 — Grant the collector permission to read remote logs
+Step 2 — Grant the forwarder permission to read the Security log

 Computer Configuration